 Sometimes an amiibo won’t attack you at all, even at level 50!
 It’ll just jump and air dodge.
 This happens when an FP hasn’t connected enough of its attacks against you.
 Stop blocking, shielding, rolling, and air dodging and let your opponent hit you.
 Before long, your amiibo will become aggressive again.

-This is just a general training guide.
+With all of that said, this is just a general training guide.
 If you’d like an in-depth analysis of a specific amiibo character, check out our character guide archive.
 If you’ve got a burning question that isn’t answered here, feel free to join our Discord server and ask away!
 Until then – happy training!